 General Manager Phil Wilson and his direct report team lead LCRA's day-to-day operations.
-The team includes executive vice presidents of Water, Transmission and Public Affairs, a special assistant, and the chief financial officer, chief commercial officer, chief administrative officer and general counsel.
+The team includes the chief of staff, executive vice presidents of Water, Transmission and Public Affairs, and the chief financial officer, chief commercial officer, chief administrative officer and general counsel.
 The general auditor reports to the LCRA Board of Directors and also serves as part of the general manager's direct report team.

 See the organizational chart.